When using Instabug Crash Reporting, each crash report reaches your dashboard with all the information you need to resolve it.

 Here are what the details in the crash page cover:

-- Exception & Crash Cause: Main application frame that caused the crash.
+- Exception & Crash Cause: The main application frame that caused the crash.

-- Occurrences: The number of times this crash has occurred.
+- Occurrences: The number of times this crash occurred.

 - Affected Users: The number of unique users that experienced this crash.